stonefl/stonefl.github.io/_posts/2021-05-31-git-and-gitlab-quick-start-tutorial.md

 ### Clone with SSH

-Cloning with SSH is securer and is the recommended way by FedEx Enterprise.
-To clone with SSH connection, you need to follow the instructions below to set up SSH Key in your GitLab profile.
+Cloning with SSH is securer and is the recommended way.
+To clone with an SSH connection, you need to follow the instructions below to set up SSH Key in your GitLab profile.

 #### Generate SSH Key Pair
-You can create a new SSH key pair through running the following command in the `Git Bash` or `PowerShell`.
+You can create a new SSH key pair by running the following command in the `Git Bash` or `PowerShell`.
 You can use the default key file name and empty passphrase.
 This command generates two files with names of `id_rsa` and `id_rsa.pub` under the path of `C:\Users\$USER\.ssh\`.

 ```
 ssh-keygen -t rsa -b 4096 -C "<USERNAME>" -f $HOME/.ssh/gitlab_rsa